-The is intended for non-biology majors with an interest in wildlife and habitat conservation issues.
-The minor may particularly suit environmental science, environmental and sustainability studies, global and environmental change majors and Earth science majors, as well as School of Integrative Studies students wishing to increase their understanding and qualifications in the field of conservation biology.
+This minor is intended for non-biology majors with an interest in wildlife and habitat conservation issues.
+The minor may particularly suit Environmental Science, BS, Environmental and Sustainability Studies, BA, and Earth Science, BS majors, as well as School of Integrative Studies students wishing to increase their understanding and qualifications in the field of conservation biology.
 The minor may also be of interest to non-science majors, for example, students taking leisure studies classes with an interest in ecotourism.

 Eight credits of coursework must be unique to the minor and not counted toward the student's major.
 For policies governing all minors, see AP.5.3.4 Minors.